 Roy has served the following appointments Rowell Circuit, associate at Lakeside, England-Keo, Prescott-Fairview, Malvern, Conference Director of Ministry, FUMC Russellville, and Trinity UMC in Little Rock where he serves currently.

 Roy’s wife Sandy is a professor of Emergency Management at ATU.
 They have two children Andrew and Martha.
 Andrew is married to Rachel and they have a son named Joey.

 You can view and share camp meeting pictures on our Facebook page.
 If you search for the "Salem Camp Meeting" group in Facebook instead of clicking this link, you may need to click the "groups" link near the top of the page to see all posts, photos, and albums.
 This will also allow you to post to the group if you are a member.

 The open arbor (tabernacle) where camp meetings are held is a tangible and functional reminder of the days when people actually camped for a couple of weeks in the fall after the crops were harvested.
-Although the arbor is owned by the Salem United Methodist Church, we hope that all Christians will feel welcome to come to camp meeting and worship God as a community the way our forefathers did.
+Although the arbor is owned by the Salem United Methodist Church, we hope that everyone will feel welcome to come to camp meeting and worship God as a community the way our forefathers did.
 We still need and desire to experience God's forgiveness and life-changing power.